JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/Simple CTF.md

 # Simple CTF

-Make a directory with the room name on the Desktop:
+Make a directory with the room name in the Desktop:

 - Change directory to /Desktop.